cbrayanalytics/bash_course/Week 1 - Foundations & Core Concepts/Day 3 - User Input & Read Command.md

 echo "Hello, $first_name $last_name"
 ```

 If the user enters more words than variables, the extra words go into the last variable.
-If fewer words are entered, remaining variables are empty[1].
+If fewer words are entered, remaining variables are empty.

 ## read Command Options
 The `read` command supports several options to control input behavior[1][6]: